Ogden, Utah

-Ogden is a principal city of the Ogden–Clearfield, Utah Metropolitan Statistical Area (MSA), which includes all of Weber, Morgan, Davis, and Box Elder counties.
+Ogden is a principal city of the Ogden-Clearfield metropolitan area, which includes all of Weber, Morgan, Davis, and Box Elder counties.
 The 2010 Census placed the Metro population at 597,159.
-In 2010, Forbes rated the Ogden-Clearfield MSA as the 6th best place to raise a family.
-Ogden has had a sister city relationship to Hof in Germany since 1954.
+In 2010, Forbes rated the Metro as the 6th best place to raise a family.
+Ogden has had a sister city relationship to Hof in Bavaria, Germany, since 1954.

 History

 Originally named Fort Buenaventura, Ogden was the first permanent settlement by people of European descent in what is now Utah.
 It was established by the trapper Miles Goodyear in 1846 about a mile west of where downtown Ogden sits today.